nikki-05/Gita-Shloks-Generator/README.md

     ```sh
     open index.html
     ```
-2. Click on the "Generate Random Shlok" button to display a new shloka.
+2. Click the "Generate Random Shlok" button to display a new shloka.

+### Contributions are welcomed

                OR
 1.Copy this project in your local system